LTC Risk Identification Guide

 Risk → Repositioning → Skin Integrity

-Braden Scale: Completed on admission and repeated per policy and after changes in mobility/health.
+Braden Scale: Completed on admission and repeated per policy and after changes in mobility, illness, nutrition, or continence status.

-Routine Skin Checks: Each shift, with focused checks for bony prominences and device-related pressure.
+Routine Skin Checks: Each shift, with focused checks for bony prominences, wound evolution, and device-related pressure areas.

-Repositioning plan with frequency documented and executed (including night shifts).
+Repositioning plan with required frequency documented and executed across all shifts, including nights.

-Pressure-relieving surfaces (mattress, cushions) based on risk and skin condition.
+Pressure-relieving surfaces such as specialty mattresses and cushions based on risk and skin condition.

-Moisture management (incontinence care, barrier protection, prompt brief changes).
+Moisture management with incontinence care, barrier protection, and prompt brief changes.

-Litigation linkage: Pressure injury claims commonly hinge on “predictability.”
-Once risk is documented, non-execution of the turning plan and gaps in skin documentation become breach accelerators.
+Litigation linkage: Pressure injury claims commonly hinge on predictability.
+Once risk is documented, non-execution of the turning plan and gaps in skin documentation become major breach accelerators.

 Red Flags